theohbrothers/PSModulePublisher/README.md

 ### Initial steps

-First, add this project as a submodule under the directory `build` in your main project.
+First, add this project as a submodule under the directory `build` in your main project:

 ```shell
 # Add the submodule